U.S. Coronavirus Testing Still Falls Short. How's Your State Doing?

 The Harvard testing estimates are built on a model that assumes that states continue social distancing through May 15.
 And about half of states have already started lifting some of those.

-Jha says, that without the right measures in place to contain spread, easing up could quickly lead to new cases.
+Jha says that without the right measures in place to contain spread, easing up could quickly lead to new cases.

 "The moment you relax, the number of cases will start climbing.
 And therefore, the number of tests you need to keep your society, your state from having large outbreaks will also start climbing," warns Jha.